MuhamedUsman/letshare/README.md

 ```
 </details>

+If you're wondering about tab-less terminal window, its because I've toggled focus mode in windows terminal.

 ## Feedback and Contributions
 I've done my best to build this project thoughtfully, but there's always room for improvement.
 Your contributions play a vital role in helping it grow and get better.